Clan Rising

 What does the surname Madsen mean?

-'Son of Mads' — Mads being the Danish Matthew (Mathias), worn down to a single blunt syllable.
-Mads was the Danish Matthew, short and plain, and Madsen its son — a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.
+'Son of Mads', Mads being the Danish Matthew (Mathias), worn down to a single blunt syllable.
+Mads was the Danish Matthew, short and plain, and Madsen its son, a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.

-Is Madsen a Danish surname?
+Is Madsen Danish or Norwegian?

 How old is the Madsen surname?

-Mads was the Danish Matthew, short and plain, and Madsen its son — a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.
+Mads was the Danish Matthew, short and plain, and Madsen its son, a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Madsen name took its modern form within that long settlement.

 What is the Madsen family known for?

-Son of Mads — the Danish Matthew.
-Mads was the Danish Matthew, short and plain, and Madsen its son — a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.
+Son of Mads, the Danish Matthew.
+Mads was the Danish Matthew, short and plain, and Madsen its son, a common Danish surname of exactly the frozen-patronymic kind, where a once-living 'son of Mads' became a family name for keeps in the middle of the nineteenth century.

 Where is the Madsen surname found today?